 We are looking for people who want to join us in volunteering to help meet these life-protecting goals.
 If you are interested in learning more, please come to our next meeting and introduce yourself.

-Meetings are typically held on the last Thursday of the month.
-Meeting locations generally alternate every other month between the CAL FIRE San Benito-Monterey Unit headquarters, 2221 Garden Road, Monterey, and at the U.S. Forest Service Los Padres National Forest, Monterey Ranger District headquarters, 406 S. Mildred, King City.
+Meetings are now typically held on the last Wednesday or Thursday of the month.
+Meeting locations generally alternate between the CAL FIRE San Benito-Monterey Unit headquarters, 2221 Garden Road, Monterey, and at the U.S. Forest Service Los Padres National Forest, Monterey Ranger District headquarters, 406 S. Mildred, King City.

 Board of Directors, Officers, and Executive Director: